Walking into the complex plane to "order" better time integrators

 This paper is not the first to talk about complex time steps.
-Early work on time stepping in the complex plane focused on systematically avoiding singularities during numerical integration of singular differential equations \cite{corliss1980integrating} and as techniques to achieve superconvergence for Runge-Kutta methods \cite{orendt2009geometry}.
-A use of complex time steps most similar to our work was in \cite{chambers2003symplectic}, where Chambers explores operator splitting in symplectic integrators using complex substeps.
+Early work on time stepping in the complex plane focused on systematically avoiding singularities during numerical integration of singular differential equations \cite{corliss1980integrating}.
+A relatively common use of complex time steps is in the field of operator splitting methods.
+One of the earliest works in this field is \cite{chambers2003symplectic}, where Chambers explores operator splitting in symplectic integrators using complex substeps.
 Taking real substeps often results in negative substeps and substeps larger than the original step causing the symplectic integrator go back and forth along the direction of integration.
 By using complex substeps, Chambers showed how to avoid negative and unstable substeps, significantly reducing the truncation error.
-Chambers's work inspired others to consider complex time steps as part of operator splitting methods for various parabolic and nonlinear evolution problems \cite{castella2009splitting,auzinger2017practical,casas2021compositions,blanes2010splitting, hansen2009high}.
-Concurrent with our work, a very recent paper \cite{casas2021high} in this area uses complex coefficients for high order composition methods.
-Another recent paper develops time integration schemes using nodes in the complex plane based on Cauchy's integral formula and using the complex nodes to facilitate parallel BDF formulation \cite{buvoli2019constructing}.
-Rather than focusing on a specific application or numerical scheme as has been done previously, we ask fundamental questions about the utility of numerical time-stepping in the complex plane, including: `What paths lead to the least error?' and `Are there general strategies and trade offs for complex time-stepping?'.
-Here we show that stepping into the complex plane provides an extra dimension which can be exploited to improve accuracy, design expanded stability regions and even break through the order barrier \cite{Butcher:2007, butcher2009fifth}.
-We compare against existing Runge-Kutta methods and demonstrate improvement for particular proof of concept cases.
-Finally we analyze increased operation counts due to complex operations, potential storage benefits, extensions to stiff solvers, and strong stability preserving properties.
-The code to reproduce the numerical experiments in this paper is available on GitHub \footnote{\url{https://github.com/Dirivian/complex_time_integrators}} .
+Chambers's work inspired others to consider complex time steps and complex coefficients as part of operator splitting methods for various parabolic and nonlinear evolution problems \cite{castella2009splitting,auzinger2017practical,casas2021compositions,blanes2010splitting, hansen2009high, casas2021high}.
+Complex coefficients have found uses in construction of numerical schemes for stiff differential algebraic systems \cite{al2006rosenbrock} and for Runge-Kutta-Nystrom methods \cite{gurkan2012fifth}.
+More recently, \cite{buvoli2019constructing} used Cauchy's integral formula as inspiration to introduce a general framework for deriving integrators using interpolating polynomials in the complex plane.
+This results in parallel Backward Differentiation Formula (BDF) methods with improved stability regions.